Personality pairing improves human-AI collaboration: Methods

 \subsection{Procedure}

 As soon as participants were redirected to our platform from Prolific, they were randomized into either the human-human or the human-AI condition (Figure~\ref{fig:overview}A).
 In the human-human condition, which we do not discuss in this study, participants joined a queue until another participant was available, at which point they were paired with each other.
 In the human-AI condition, which is the focus of this study, a participant joined a simulated queue, in which they waited for a random amount of time between 1 and 5 seconds, after which they were paired with an AI agent.
 We do not reveal whether or not the partner is a human or an AI until the post-task survey.
 Before the participants enter the task, they answered a 10-item survey, on a 7-point Likert scale, to measure their Big Five personality traits \citep{rammstedt2007personality}.
-See SI Section~E for summary statistics and covariate balance of the human-AI randomization and SI Section~G for the survey items.
+See SI Appendix, Section~\ref{si:randomization}, for summary statistics and covariate balance of the human-AI randomization, and SI Appendix, Section~\ref{si:survey}, for the rating interface and ad mockups used in the evaluation study.

 Following the pairing and completion of the pre-task survey, participants entered a collaborative workspace where they could chat and collaboratively develop and submit display ads (Figure~\ref{fig:overview}B).
 Participants were allotted 40 minutes to create and submit as many display ads as possible.
 After 40 minutes, participants were automatically re-directed to a post-task survey.